TCJA-SNN: Temporal-Channel Joint Attention for Spiking Neural Networks: Experiments

+Finally, we try to analyze the time and space complexity of TLA and CLA.
+For TLA, it can be concluded from the Eq.~\ref{equ_time_attention} that the time complexity of obtaining each element of $\mathcal{T}$ is $\mathcal{O} (CK)$ ($K$: Kernel size.).
+Consequently, the time complexity of the whole TLA mechanism is $\mathcal{O} (TC^2K)$.
+Moreover, the space complexity is composed of the parameters and the memory occupied by variables.
+On the one hand, for the parameters, C-channel 1-D convolution is performed on each row of $\mathcal{Z}$, so the total amount of parameters required is $C*C*K$, on the other hand, for variables, in the whole process, we only need to maintain a matrix of dimension $C\times T$.
+In conclusion, the space complexity is $\mathcal{O} (C^2K+CT)$.
+Similarly, for CLA, the time complexity is $\mathcal{O} (T^2CK)$ and the space complexity is $\mathcal{O} (T^2K+CT)$.

-\subsection{Theoretical Analysis on Receptive Field}
+\subsubsection{Theoretical Analysis on Receptive Field}

-To better understand the highlights of the proposed method, we give the following theoretical analysis about the area where the network perceives and processes information during the training phase, \textit{i.e.}, the receptive field.
+The global receptive field stands as a fundamental feature of our innovative TCJA approach.
+Our approach surpasses the limitations of dense layers by utilizing fewer parameters to achieve a comprehensive global receptive field.
+Moreover, it surpasses the capabilities of employing 2D convolutions alone by effectively obtaining a larger receptive field.
+In order to provide a deeper comprehension of the salient aspects of our proposed method, we present the following theoretical analysis concerning the specific region where the network perceives and processes information throughout the training phase, known as the receptive field.

 \textbf{Lemma 1.} \textit{(\textbf{Cross-Correlation Scope (CCS) of 1-D convolution}) For an input feature map $I\in \mathbb{R}^{C \times T}$, if the size of the 1-D convolution kernel is defined as $k$, then its CCS can be described as $P \in \mathbb{R}^{k \times T}$, where the $T$ involves the information along the second dimension of $I$. }